Naval Air Station Sigonella

 The primary purpose of US Naval Air Station Sigonella is to provide consolidated operational, command and control, administrative, logistical and advanced logistical support to US and other Nato forces.
 NAS Sigonella is the major support element for US SIXTH Fleet Mediterranean.
 It is the strategic center of the Mediterranean.
 Recent political events in the strategic center of the Mediterranean and Near East have greatly increased operational requirements and there has been emergent mission tasking.

-NAS Sigonella supports a rotational VP squadron, an HC squadron, C-2, C-9, and C-130 detachments, shore-based fleet aircraft, transient NATO aircraft and US Air Force transient aircraft.
+NAS Sigonella supported a rotational VP squadron, an HC squadron, C-2, C-9, and C-130 detachments, shore-based fleet aircraft, transient NATO aircraft and US Air Force transient aircraft.
 The Augusta Bay Port Facility provides fuel, ammunition and supplies to SIXTH Fleet combat and logistics support ships.
 The Niscemi Telecommunications Facility and Pachino Target Range also provide support to the Fleet.
 Additionally, this station is the routing point for trainsient fleet personnel snd fleet cargo movements thought Europe, Africa and Southwest Asia.
-There are currently about 2,930 active duty personnel, 1,250 Italian and American civilian personnel, and family members number about 3,200.
+There are currently about 2,930 active duty personnel, 1,250 Italian and American civilian personnel, and family members numbered about 3,200.

 Commander, Fleet and Industrial Supply Centers (COMFISC) announced in January 2005 the establishment of Fleet and Industrial Supply Center (FISC) Sigonella, Italy, as the logistics hub for Navy Region Europe.
 OPNAV Notice 5450 established FISC Sigonella, the Navy's seventh supply center, and disestablished the Navy Regional Contracting Center (NRCC) in Naples, Italy.
 The logistics and procurement functions, which were provided by NRCC personnel in Naples, Bahrain, London and Dubai, United Arab Emirates, were, as a result, completely integrated into FISC Sigonella as FISC Sigonella Detachment Naples.
 Existing supply departments at bases located throughout Europe, the Mediterranean and the North Atlantic were to continue to operate, but as detachments under FISC Sigonella.
 This key leveraging move was expected to allow the Navy to optimize the performance of base operating supply-funded functions, while generating significant budgetary savings for the Navy's recapitalization efforts.
 As of late January 2005, the consolidation of functions under FISC Sigonella such as supply chain management, contracting, hazardous materials management, mail services and other related logistics operations at bases in Navy Region Europe had already generated a 27 percent reduction in military billets and a 30 percent reduction in civilian positions.
 This initiative was expected to save the taxpayer more than $8.4 million annually in labor costs alone.
 NAVSUP's vision was to eventually have FISC Sigonella service Navy Region Southwest Asia once operations in Europe have been refined.
 As a result of the change, FISC Sigonella became the second supply center in an overseas location, along with FISC Yokosuka, Japan.
 The other five FISCs are located in Pearl Harbor, Hawaii; Bremerton (Puget Sound), Wash.; Norfolk, Va.; Jacksonville, Fla.; and San Diego.